UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 15. How to Cite Materials

-The Australian Guide to Legal Citation (AGLC) 3rd ed 2010, is a uniform system of legal citation and “outlines established citation practices and indicates preferred approaches where no particular approach has been widely adopted."
+The Australian Guide to Legal Citation (AGLC) 4th ed 2018 is a uniform system of legal citation and “outlines established citation practices and indicates preferred approaches where no particular approach has been widely adopted."
+The Guide is currently under review in preparation for a fifth edition.

 17. Government Information

-A 'one stop' shop for some major Australian government material may be found here.
-It links to free sites for legislation such as Federal Register of Legislation, Parliamentary sources such as Bills, Hansard, Parliamentary Papers and Gazettes.
-Importantly, it has links to Government department homepages and also to Statistics available online from the Australian Bureau of Statistics, the Australian Institute of Criminology and many other Australian Government departments and agencies which publish statistical reports in their areas of expertise.
+A 'one stop' shop for some major Australian government material may be found at Parliament of Australia.
+It links to free sites for legislation, such as Federal Register of Legislation, and Parliamentary sources, such as Bills, Hansard, Parliamentary Papers, and Gazettes.
+Importantly, it has links to Government department homepages and also to statistics available online from the Australian Bureau of Statistics, the Australian Institute of Criminology, and many other Australian Government departments and agencies which publish statistical reports in their areas of expertise.

 18.1.
 Textbooks

-The following is a list of highly regarded textbooks on Australian law compiled by lawyers attending a conference to commemorate the 80th publication year of the Australian Law Journal.
-The list was to be expanded and then finalised with an announcement of the top ten later in 2007, however, this is yet to be completed:
+The following is a list of highly regarded textbooks on Australian law originally compiled in 2007 by lawyers attending a conference to commemorate the 80th publication year of the Australian Law Journal, with the list reviewed and updated in 2023 by a leading Australian law librarian Ms. Alissa Duke (author note: errors and omissions are my own).

 18.3.
 Journals

-A free listing of journals and, where available, the full text of their articles may be found on the AustLII site together with Law Journals and Legal Scholarship associated with the Colonial Period.
+A free listing of journals and, where available, the full text of their articles may be found on the AustLII Australasian Legal Scholarship Library together with Law Journals and Legal Scholarship associated with the Colonial Period.

-The Australian Periodical Publications 1840-1845 component of the Australian Cooperative Digitisation Project (ACDP) provides web access to digital copies of Australian serials first published between 1840 and 1845.
-Currently there are 25 periodicals available on the site and additional titles are being added to the site progressively
+The Australian Periodical Publications 1840-1845 component of the Australian Cooperative Digitization Project (ACDP) provides web access to digital copies of Australian serials first published between 1840 and 1845.
+The contents now form part of the National Library’s Trove database, with the original database accessible through Trove via the web archive.

-The fee based Australian service INFORMIT has a number of databases such as AGIS (Attorney General's Information Service), APAIS (Australian Public Affairs Information Service), Criminology, Family Law, Multicultural and Immigration studies etc. relevant to law.
+The fee based Australian service INFORMIT has several databases such as AGIS (Attorney General's Information Service), APAIS (Australian Public Affairs Information Service), Criminology, Family Law, Multicultural and Immigration studies, etc. relevant to law.
 Informit offers both a full text service and a separate abstract service.

 Other fee-based sources are: